 I am working with a client to launch a Google Ads course via WordPress.
 I am tasked with not only marketing the course but also building the course.
 I decided to develop the course website myself, doing it all with No-Code.

-All Total, to build a fully functioning WordPress based course, it costs around $700 for all the licenses.
-These plugins charge per-year, which gets you access to updates and support.
+All in Total, building a fully functioning WordPress-based course, costs around $700 for all the licenses.
+These plugins charge per year, which gets you access to updates and support.
 You can quickly recoup the total cost to make the site by selling three people the course for $299 or 10 people at $79.